Some of Conservation Northwest's and our membership's many achievements keeping the Northwest wild since 1989.

 Our achievements include

 - In 2008, our wildlife monitoring cameras documented the first wolf pack to return to Washington in 70 years.
-In 2011, volunteers did it again, providing the first record of the Teanaway Pack, as well as a Cascades wolverine south of Stevens Pass in 2012 and four wolverines newly documented in 2013.
+In 2011, volunteers did it again, providing the first record of the Teanaway Pack, as well as the recovery of wolverines south of Stevens Pass.

 - We led, and won, protection for Canada lynx under the Endangered Species Act.

 - We helped gain a recovery plan for Washington's wolves and are finding solutions to improve the outlook for wolves and ranchers and others.

 - We protected 25,000 acres of the Loomis State Forest in north-central Washington, essential habitat for lynx.

 - We helped reintroduce the Pacific fisher to the Olympic Peninsula; next step is recovery of this native forest mammal to the Cascades.

 - We achieved, with Canadian conservation groups, a major commitment from the BC government to protect habitat for the endangered mountain caribou